 Making sure your site is fast and responsive is important for your visitors — and because of this, Google also factors site speed into search rankings.
 Speed is not and has never been a “major” ranking factor (and Google’s John Mueller called the addition of Core Web Vitals “quite a subtle update”), but it is nevertheless important if you want to stay competitive.

-In June 2021, Google added Core Web Vitals to the Page Experience algorithm for mobile.
+In June 2021, Google added Core Web Vitals to the Page Experience algorithm for mobile (and in February 2022 for desktop).
 These are three metrics (and will likely be more in the future) designed to give a sense of how fast your site is, how quickly it responds to user input, and how much items shift around on the page.
 Collectively, the idea is to ensure that you are providing a good and fast experience for your visitors.
-(Core Web Vitals are slated to be added to the Desktop Page Experience algorithm in February, 2022.)

 Because speed is one of the few ranking factors that Google actually tells us about, people tend to overestimate how important it is for SEO.
 It’s really just part of hundreds of factors Google considers — and it’s definitely not as important as having great content that provides value for your readers.
 In other words, site speed and Core Web Vitals are not “make or break” for a site — as long as a site is not extremely slow.